 PhD students, and MA students who intend to continue on to the PhD, will be considered for a TAship if their applications and GRE scores are submitted by January 15.
 International students are eligible for TAships if they meet minimum standards for English Proficiency (see below).
 Please note, however, that funding decisions are made on a yearly basis and renewal is not automatic.
 The department has many more applicants than funded positions and typically funds only one or two incoming students per year.
 Terminal MA students are not eligible for TAships.

-Applicants who are offered TAships might also be eligible for Presidential or Dean’s fellowships in the College of Arts and Sciences.
-These are based on GRE scores (315 combined or higher plus 4.0 or higher on analytic writing) and GPA (3.4 or higher).
-Applicants who meet the cutoffs are automatically nominated for these fellowships by the department.
+Applicants who are offered TAships might also be eligible for a Presidential fellowship.
+These fellowships are based on GRE scores (315 combined or higher plus 4.0 or higher on analytic writing) and GPA (3.4 or higher).
+Applicants who meet the cutoffs and complete their application before the January 15 deadline are automatically nominated for these fellowships by the department.
 These fellowships increase the amount of stipend money associated with TAships.
-We currently have five Presidential and two Dean’s fellows in the department.
+We currently have five Presidential fellows in the department.

 All international students who have been awarded assistantships must meet the university’s English language proficiency requirement (79 on the TOEFL), and must take the Speaking Proficiency English Assessment Kit (SPEAK) test with a score of 55 or higher upon arrival on campus.
 Registration for classes is only possible after passing the SPEAK test.